Albert O. Hirschman: Herfindahl–Hirschman Index

 In 1945, Hirschman proposed a market concentration index which was the square root of the sum of the squares of the market share of each participant in the market.
 In 1950, Orris C. Herfindahl proposed a similar index (but without the square root), apparently unaware of the prior work.
 Thus, it is usually referred to as the Herfindahl–Hirschman index.

 Awards

 Hirschman was a member of the American Academy of Arts and Sciences (1965), the American Philosophical Society (1979), and the United States National Academy of Sciences (1987).

 In 2001, Hirschman was named among the top 100 American intellectuals, as measured by academic citations, in Richard Posner's book, Public Intellectuals: A Study of Decline.

 In 2002, Hirschman was awarded Doctor Honoris Causa by the European University Institute, Florence, Italy.

 In 2003, he won the Benjamin E. Lippincott Award from the American Political Science Association to recognize a work of exceptional quality by a living political theorist for his book The Passions and the Interests: Political Arguments for Capitalism before Its Triumph.

-In 2007, the Social Science Research Council established an annual prize in honor of Hirschman.
+In 2007, the Social Science Research Council established a biennial prize in honor of Hirschman.